gvwilson/thirdbit/src/fiction/makers-return/index.md

 Brace for maneuver."

-Captain Leung had time for a brief curse before a giant nudged the ship with its shoulder.
+Captain Leung had time for a brief curse before a giant nudged the ark with its shoulder.
 Violet's heart leaped into her throat as the view through his helmet camera tumbled wildly.
-Another display showed his legs swing free of the ark's hull, making it look as though he was dangling from one hand beneath the ship.
+Another display showed his legs swing free of the ark's hull, making it look as though he was dangling from one hand beneath the ark.
 "Shut it down!
 Shut it down!"
 he shouted.